arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M09_Using_the_Catalog_for_Logging.md

 ## Demo 2 - Performance Logging

-1. Rerun the package, this time going to the Advanced tab and picking a logging level of _Performance_.
+1. Rerun the package, this time going to the Advanced tab and picking a logging level of __Performance__.
 2. Once the package completes, go to the View Messages.
 3. Show that under Performance, it does minimal logging and identifies only items that may have a performance impact.

 ## Demo 3 - Verbose Logging

-1. Rerun the package, this time going to the Advanced tab and picking a logging level of _Verbose_.
+1. Rerun the package, this time going to the Advanced tab and picking a logging level of __Verbose__.
 2. Once the package completes, go to the View Messages.
 3. Show that under Verbose, it does an extreme amount of logging.
 4. At the bottom, show that while Basic logging produced a 2 page report, Verbose created 115 pages of logs.
 5. Sometimes when you have an error and are having problems tracking it down, verbose may be the only way to find it.
 6. Explain that Verbose logging will adversely impact package run time, causing a package to take longer to run due to all the logging it is doing.

-Mention there are two other logging levels.
+There are two other logging levels.
 None will not log anything, which makes the package run the fastest it can, but if an error occurs it will be very difficult to diagnose.

 The other option is for custom SSIS logging, however this can be a bit complex to setup.
 Instead, in this course in a later module we will show how to setup your own custom logging directly in the packages.